lyySpace/DBMS_FinalProj/docs/diary.md

 I successfully implemented the file upload function for achievement.
 User can upload a cert. file while creating an achievement.
 The file would be stored in the server's local storage under /uploads/achievement/ folder.
 The file path would be stored in the database.
 Good news!
 Now I finished the get application and create application api.
 Student can apply for a resource now.
 Next step would be the company or the department to review the applications.

+[2025-12-6 17:22]
+This system should automatically delete the canceled applications after 30 days.
+I've finished the cancel application api, but havn't finish the create application api yet.
+A little strange order.